container-lisp/s2i-lisp/README.md

     quickloading the application but thus gives full control over the startup process.

+* **APP_BUILD_SCRIPT**

+    SBCL loads this script and executes it during the build process.
+    If this is used, :$APP_EVAL and $APP_SYSTEM_NAME will not be used for quickloading and building the app.
+Instead, the script specified needs to take care of setting up and quickloading the application but thus gives more control over the build process.

 * **APP_MEM**

     This value will be passed to sbcl via --dynamic-space-size and